vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 classes: wide
 ---

-### Problem statement:
+## Problem statement:

-Some time ago I had a requirement to get index for a given combination out of a list of given combinations with repetition sequence.
+Some time ago I had a requirement to get index/location for a given combination out of a list of given "combinations with repetition" sequence.

-For example if we have n  = 3 (number of things to choose from) and r = 3 (we choose r of them) we have 10 combinations, which means we have the following table:
+For example if we have n  = 3 (number of things to choose from) and r = 3 (we choose r of them) then we have 10 combinations total, which means we have the following table:

 ```
 [1, 1, 1]